How Does NATURAL Soap Work?

 Soap, water, and oil are all made up of molecules.
 Some molecules are hydrophilic, (hydro=water and philic=loving) these molecules are attracted to water.

 Water and anything that will mix with water are hydrophilic.

 Oil and anything that will mix with oil are hydrophobic.

 We all know that when water and oil are mixed they separate.
 Hydrophilic and hydrophobic compounds just do not mix.

-Two other words we need to know are polar and nonpolar.
+Whether molecules are polar or non-polar determines how well they mix. together.
 Nonpolar compounds, like oil and grease, cannot dissolve in water.
 Polar compounds can dissolve in water.

 Most of what we call dirt is grease or oil which will not come off with just water.
 This is because oil and grease are non-polar, which means they will not dissolve in the water.

 When greasy dirt, fat, or oil is mixed with soapy water, the soap molecules arrange themselves into tiny clusters called micelles.

 The water-loving (hydrophilic) head of the soap molecules sticks to the water and points outwards, forming the outer surface of the micelle.

 The oil-loving (hydrophobic) tail sticks to the oil and trap oil in the center where it can't come into contact with the water.

 With the oil trapped safely in the center, the micelle is soluble in water.
 As the soapy water is rinsed away the greasy dirt goes along with it.